RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 * **Attend drop-in hours and ask questions there.** You can use the in-person drop-in hours (no appointment needed) or [schedule](https://calendly.com/robert-talbert/) an online meeting or an in-person meeting at other times if drop-in hours don't work for you.
 * **Work with a classmate** as long as you're staying within bounds on academic integrity above.

-**Math Tutoring Center:** GVSU’s Math Tutoring Center offers both in-person and online drop-in tutoring this semester.
-You can access the most up-to-date information at http://gvsu.edu/tutoring/math/.
-There you will find our current hours, information on how to access online tutoring with Discord Voice and a schedule of when you can find tutors to help with your specific course.
+**Math Tutoring Center:** GVSU’s Math Tutoring Center offers both in-person and online drop-in tutoring this semester, starting Wednesday, January 10.
+You can access the most up-to-date information on our website at http://gvsu.edu/tutoring/math/.
+There you will find current hours, information on how to access online tutoring with Discord Voice and a schedule of when you can find tutors to help with your specific course.
 Bring questions to any center about using technology (calculator or Desmos), on methods and concepts, or on specific problems.
 All Math Center tutoring is FREE, so stop by early and often.

+The Math Tutoring Center offers:
+- In-person tutoring on the Allendale campus (MAK A-2-601): Monday – Thursday 10am – 5pm and Friday 10am – 2pm
+- In-person tutoring on the Pew campus (EC 608): Monday – Thursday 1pm – 5pm (check website, hours may change)
+- Online tutoring via Discord Voice: Sunday – Thursday 5pm – 9pm

+To access virtual drop-in tutoring, you can use the link in your Blackboard course called Math Tutoring Center or visit our website.
+Then you will need to click on the “Online Math Tutoring Center” button, which will require a GVSU login.
+We ask that when you enter our Discord server, please change your username to your first and last name so you can get signed in and connected with a tutor.

+**Tutoring and Reading Center Appointments**:  GVSU’s Tutoring and Reading Center offers appointment tutoring both in-person and virtually.
+You can sign up for 50-minute tutoring appointments for many Math courses.
+Request a tutor at https://www.gvsu.edu/trc/ or schedule directly on Navigate.

 ## Other Course Policies